-Yes, I would love for you to use my affiliate link and purchase it and yes I do use the product myself.
-BUT it is not the only thing I believe is necessary.
+Yes, I would love for you to use an affiliate link and purchase it BUT I do not believe it is necessary and I will not convince you to waste your money.

-Tailwind helps me maintain my Pinterest account but I add to it every single day as much as I can.
+Tailwind can help you maintain your Pinterest account if you are on holiday but that is about it.
 Contrary to what a lot of articles tell you, buying Tailwind is not enough.
 Most of those articles just want you to buy the product so that you can earn them a tiny commission.

 5. Use a Social Sharing Plugin on Your Blog

 This way your readers can pin your articles and images easily which will mean more traffic for you.